 The Fairy Pools

-Noosa, a seaside town located in the Sunshine Coast, is famous for its sandy beaches and oceanfront cafes, but venture out of the village and you’ll find beautiful landscapes and incredible swimming holes.
-The Fairy Pools, set within Noosa National Park, are natural tidal pools surrounded by dark and dramatic basalt rocks.
-Don’t forget to pack a pair of goggles; the pools are home to a variety of coral and sponges that can be spotted at low tide.
+The Fairy Pools, set within Noosa National Park on Queensland's Sunshine Coast, are natural tidal pools surrounded by dark and dramatic basalt rocks.
+The pools are home to a variety of coral and sponges that can be spotted at low tide.

 The Walls of China